Tautavel Man: Research history

 By 2014, a total of 148 human bones had been recovered from the Caune de l'Arago, including 123 teeth, 5 jawbones, 9 upper limb elements, and 19 lower limb elements.
 These represent 18 adults and 12 juveniles, 30 individuals in total.
 Based on dental development, about 30% of the specimens died between the ages of 7 and 12, 37% between 18 and 30, 30% between 30 and 40, and 3% over 40.
 This would give an average life expectancy (assuming the individual survived infancy) of 20–25 years.
 The perceived infant mortality rate (from ages 1–6) is 11%, which is conspicuously low.
 If especially robust bones are assumed to be males, then females slightly outnumber males, but the proportion is roughly equally.
 All the non-tooth skull specimens (Arago 21, 47, and 45) are assumed to be male.
 For the jawbone specimens, only Arago 13 is assumed to be male, and the others (Arago 2, 89, 119, 130, and 131) are assumed to be female.
 The iliac specimens (a hip bone), Arago 44 and 121, are female.

+Phylogenetic analyses have placed the Arago population within a Homo heidelbergensis clade, potentially as the lineage most closely related to the Mauer population.